Detailed Attention to Swing Fundamentals and Sound Biomechanics

 Putting methods among touring pros are now converging toward a single “correct” stroke.
 We can show you the stroke mechanics the pros are using to achieve such outstanding results.
 Confused as to whether to take the putter straight-back-and-straight-through, as putting guru Dave Pelz advocates; or inside-to-square-to-inside, as Stan Utley recommends?
 We’ll show you why each expert is right in their own regard, and how to integrate both of these concepts correctly into your putting stroke.
 We’ll also fit your existing putter in a fashion that gets the shaft swinging on a plane perfectly aligned with your forearms, together with a putterhead that sits perfectly flat on the ground.

-Developing our younger students into top competitors is one of our primary goals.
-From 2009 through the end of 2012, our competitive juniors have won over twenty IJGA events.
-Not only do we teach young competitive juniors, but we are parents to them as well.
-Bill and Biv Wadden have both raised children that have competed successfully in high school and Division I collegiate golf, Division I swimming, and Division III crew.
-We understand what it takes to be successful at both the local and national level, and can help your child develop appropriate competitive ambitions and realize them.
+Developing younger students into top competitors is one of my primary goals.
+From 2009 through the end of 2017, our competitive juniors have won over twenty IJGA events.
+Not only do I teach young competitive juniors, but I was a parent to them as well.
+My daughter Laura was Co-Captain of the Stanford University swim team that took 3rd at NCAA’s her senior year.
+My son Jack was a top-ten high school golfer in the state Illinois and went on to be Co-Captain of the Williams College crew team that won the equivalent of the NCAA Div 3 National Championships his senior year.
+I understand what it takes to be successful at both the local and national level, and can help your child develop appropriate competitive ambitions and realize them.
 You’ll also hear us continually stress how important their academic success is to being recruited by college golf coaches.